Jamie McIntyre

-James J. McIntye, known as Jamie McIntyre, is an American journalist best known for his stint as CNN's military affairs and senior Pentagon correspondent from 1992 to 2008.
-His career spans more than four decades, beginning in 1975 with a part-time job as a Sunday morning disc jockey at WDVH, a 5,000-watt country music “daytimer” radio station in Gainesville, Fla., to his current position as senior writer for defense and national security at the Washington Examiner.
+James J. McIntye, known professionally as Jamie McIntyre, is an American journalist best known for his stint as CNN's military affairs and senior Pentagon correspondent from 1992 to 2008.
+His career spans more than four decades, beginning in 1975 with a part-time job as a Sunday morning disc jockey at WDVH, a 5,000-watt country music "daytimer" radio station in Gainesville, Florida, to his current position as senior writer for defense and national security at the Washington Examiner.

+Aside from his journalistic work, McIntyre is known for humor.
+In 2006 he was named "Third Funniest Reporter on the Planet" in a charity competition at the Laugh Factory in New York City.
+Later that year McIntyre also placed third in the "Funniest Celebrity in Washington" contest at the DC Improv.
+In 2010 he was the judges' choice as "DC Funniest Reporter", at the Commedia del Media charity event at the National Press Club.

+In 2006, McIntyre was among a group of people named Time magazine's "Person of the Year".

 Early life and education

 McIntyre graduate of Alexandria City High School in 1971, and graduated from the University of Florida in 1976 with a Bachelor of Science, majoring in journalism.
 In 2002, McIntyre was honored as a distinguished alumnus of the University of Florida.

-Upon graduation from the University of Florida, McIntyre returned to his hometown of Alexandria, Va., and took a job at all-news radio station WTOP, in Washington, D.C.
-He spent several years as a news editor, before being promoted to reporter, covering Montgomery County, Md., the Maryland General Assembly, and the Metro transit agency, along with breaking news.
+Upon graduation from the University of Florida, McIntyre returned to his hometown of Alexandria, Virginia, and took a job at all-news radio station WTOP, in Washington, D.C.
+He spent several years as a news editor, before being promoted to reporter, covering Montgomery County, Maryland, the Maryland General Assembly, and the Metro transit agency, along with breaking news.

 Between 2010 and 2017, McIntyre was as an adjunct professor teaching multimedia journalism at the University of Maryland, whilst also studying a Master of Arts in journalism.
-In 2014, McIntyre finished his master's thesis, on the topic of persistence of conspiracy theories and misinformation based on his personal experience of having his reporting on CNN that day taken out of context in order to advance the false narrative that the attack was a hoax.
+In 2014, McIntyre finished his master's thesis, on the topic of persistence of conspiracy theories and misinformation, based on personal experiences of having his reporting on CNN that day taken out of context to advance the claim that the attack was a hoax.